rakshitas4-lab/RS-tech-writer-portfolio/Smartwatches.md

 # Smart watches

 Smartwatches of this era are widely accepted across the world by the people of all ages because of its functionality and smart features.
-Some models of smartwatches are equipped with sensors which tracks your footsteps, heartrate, oxygen and pulse rate.
+Some models of smartwatches are equipped with sensors which tracks your __footsteps__, __heartrate__, __oxygen__ and __pulse rate__.
 It sets your fitness goals and tracks your progress with the results.All you have to do is to connect your phone via bluetooth to access from the phone.

 ---
 ## Key Features of Smartwatches